 Other great ways to utilize technology would be to share project management systems like Trello or Monday.com.
 These platforms offer a space to visualize shared projects and create deadlines and notes.

 Helpful communication tips:

 Keep running meeting notes in Google Docs or Microsoft Sharepoint

 One strategy that my team used this past year and a half was to keep running notes on a Google Doc for our weekly check-in meeting.
 We would go over the agenda items from the previous week, see what was new on our to-do list, and use the assign task feature to automate emails to the team on who was going to do what.
 We then had a recurring Google Calendar invite that included the Zoom link and Google Docs notes that we could all access.

 It was clear and kept us all organized and on the same page as we prepared for events and programs.

-Now, every team and group has their own dynamics and energy.
+Now, every team and group has its own dynamics and energy.
 It is important to listen to one another’s ideas, try new things, and be mindful of what just is not working.
 Perhaps the team leader can even put together an anonymous suggestion line where staff could come up with some solutions to communication issues that the team is having.

 *Affiliate link* Check out Speechelo to turn text into voice overs!